• Skip to main content

 Living as a Marist means living as part of an apostolic Marist community.
 It is very rare for Marists not to enjoy the support and comradeship of living with other Marists.

-Marists come from many backgrounds, sub-cultures and cultures.
-While Marists are always, as it were, marked as a Marist, Marists are all different.
+Marists come from many backgrounds, subcultures, and cultures.
+While Marists are always marked as Marists, they are all different.

-The Novitiate experience then helps people to develop skills which allow them to live happily and positively in a Marist community.
+The Novitiate experience helps people develop skills to live happily and positively in a Marist community.

 Living as a Marist is not just about praying.
-Living as a Marist also means to commit to working as an apostolic religious and serving the particular needs of the Church and society in a Marist way.
+It also means committing to working as an apostolic religious and serving the particular needs of the Church and society in a Marist way.
 Novices will also experience limited pastoral opportunities.

 Primary Sidebar